oss-wec/telemetR/README.md

 ## About the Data

+The data source is hard-coded into the application.
+Future development may allow for selection of your data sources.
+To overcome this limitation, fork and clone this repo to your hard drive and modify as needed.

 The sources of raw data are the GPS collar manufacturers for each collar.
 This data is organized and maintained in a relational database by NDOW GIS & Game staff.
 New collar data is migrated to the database once a month.
 Therefore, the data in this application isn't the most up to date.
 At the greatest, the data is delayed by 30 days.
 The data is stored on NDOW's network, therefore users must be networked to and have permission for the Game folder on the GIS Share drive.
 This is due to the sensitive nature of location data.
 This is a temporary solution, we are looking for alternatives that will make the data more accessible to all staff that may use this data.

 ## Known Bugs

-Current version has no known bugs
+When selecting All Points on the Spatial page without selecting a home range estimation method the map will fail to display.

 ## TODO
-- [ ] Change name of column headers
+- [x] Change name of column headers
 - [ ] Use 'start' and 'stop' markers for first and last points
 - [x] Clear/Reset Map page input
 - [ ] Reset input on tab change... may not be possible?